 Frost M, Gates J, Helmers SL, et al. Vagus nerve stimulation in children with refractory seizures associated with Lennox-Gastaut syndrome.
 Epilepsia.
 2001;42:1148-1152.

 National Institute of Neurological Disorders and Stroke.
 Lennox-Gastaut Syndrome Information Page.
-December 30, 2013.
-Available at: http://www.ninds.nih.gov/disorders/lennoxgastautsyndrome/lennoxgastautsyndrome.htm Accessed Jan 28, 2014.
+Last Update November 3, 2015.
+Available at: http://www.ninds.nih.gov/disorders/lennoxgastautsyndrome/lennoxgastautsyndrome.htm Accessed December 5, 2016.